-Some of the common tests that you might undergo are the following:
+Some of the common tests are:

 This is a test carried out on any suspicious areas in your breast/surrounding area as part of the diagnosis process.
 For more information see the Breast Cancer Now page on this test.